7th Grade English-Language Arts

 Mrs. Tammi Walker

-Arrival to class: When you arrive to class, get computer, check email, check skyward if you are in my homeroom.
-If not in my homeroom, use the restroom and begin editing bell ringer.
+- Arrival to class: When you arrive to class, get a computer, check email, check skyward if you are in my homeroom.
+If not in my homeroom, use the restroom and begin editing the bell

-Homeroom: Students’ 1st block teacher will be their homeroom teacher.
-Students will go directly to their 1st block each day when school begins.
+- Homeroom: Students’ 4th block teacher will be their homeroom teacher.
+Students will go directly to their homeroom each day when school begins.
 This teacher will provide students with purple folders, forms, etc. that are needed for school, as well as take lunch count.

-Cell Phones: Students will turn their cell phones in to each teacher at the beginning of class, and cell phones will be returned at the end of each class.
-All cell phones must be put away and turned off while at school, unless permission for use has been given by the teacher for a class activity.
+- Cell Phones: All cell phones must be put away and turned off while at school unless permission for use has been given by the teacher for a class activity.
 For educational purposes, I ask that students bring their cell phones to class.
 They will be using them in class for different activities and assignments.
-Students must ONLY use their devices when given permission, and they must be using them for educational purposes ONLY when in the classroom.
+Students must ONLY use their devices when given permission, and they must be using them for educational purposes ONLY.
+Students may be required to leave their phones in a “parking lot” if they are not responsible with their devices.
+The parking lot is simply a pocket pouch hanging on my back wall.
+Students would simply get their phone out of the parking lot as they leave the class if their phone ends up in the parking lot.

 - Announcements: All students should be attentive and listen to announcements.
 These announcements provide teachers and students with important information.
 No talking will be permitted during this time.

 - Restroom: Students will have 7 minutes in between each class to go to their lockers and use the restroom.
-If students need to use the restroom during class, they may ask permission.
-If students ask to use the restroom during class, they will be allowed to go, but they will have to use one of their bathroom passes.
+If students need to use the restroom during class, they may ask for If students ask to use the restroom during class, they will be allowed to go, but they will have to use one of their bathroom passes.
 Students will receive three bathroom passes from each of their teachers.
-If students still have all three passes at the end of that 9-weeks, they can choose an assignment to add 5 extra credit points to for that 9-weeks.
+If students still have all three passes at the end of that 9-weeks, they will earn bonus points that will be averaged into their 9-weeks final grade.
 Students will receive new passes at the beginning of each 9-weeks.
 If students lose their passes, they will not be replaced.
+If students use all their passes during the course of the 9-weeks and they ask to go to the restroom, they will owe their recess.
 The purpose of this is to teach students to use their time wisely.
 To avoid losing instruction time, I ask that unless it is an emergency, all students should use the restroom during the 7 minutes in between classes.

 - Transitions: In transitions from class to class, restroom, lunch, library, lab, specials, and all other activities, students are expected to transition quietly, safely, and respectfully down the halls.
 Be respectful in ALL places.

 - Bell Ringer: Students will be given an editing bell ringer at the beginning of each week.
 Students can find the number of errors for each day of editing on the board, and students will work on the editing bell ringer each day they enter my class.
-The editing bell ringer will be turned at the end of each week.
+The editing bell ringer will be turned in at the end of each week.
+Students will have occasional unannounced quiz grades on editing.
+I am also trying something new this year.
+We are going to try a daily bell ringer that will be completed through Google Classroom.
+Depending on how this goes, this may replace the daily editing.
+I will let you know if I make this change.

-- Purple folders: This year, we are trying something new with purple folders.
-No longer will you receive an actual purple folder.
+- Purple folders: No longer will you receive an actual purple folder.
 We are going to be sending digital copies of most purple folder items.
 This will come to you via email.
 It is very important to please let the teachers know all of the email addresses you would like this information sent to.
 Students will also receive emails with purple folder info attached.
-If you do not have access to internet on a phone or computer, please let us know, and we can send you a paper copy.
+If you do not have access to the internet on a phone or computer, please let us know, and we can send you a paper copy.

 - Snacks/Drinks: Students are allowed to bring water to class, but it must be in a bottle with a lid.
 Snacks can be eaten in class, but they must be out of sight and not create a mess.
 If this privilege causes a distraction, it can be taken away.